Reflections and learnings from Toronto International Film Festival (TIFF)

 - Live streamed industry interviews online and onto the larger screen

 - Created a narrow focus for the types of films she brought into the theatre.
-For “Jennifer”, [her theatre] enhances the cultural and physical environment of her region and encourages the discussion of film as an art.
+For Deirdre, her theatres enhance the cultural and physical environment of the state and encourages the discussion of film as an art.

-Separate from Jennifer, a panel of experts highlighted the need to create a place for domestic content to give audiences the opportunity to connect with their own backyard.
+Separate from Deirdre, a panel of experts highlighted the need to create a place for domestic content to give audiences the opportunity to connect with their own backyard.

 “There is a desire amongst cinema operators to make going to the cinema more of an event but it shouldn’t be solely at the expense of the cinema operator”